OreOliciouZ/MotD.md/MissingStars.md

 * You will get 2x SuperGates placed by me on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished

-* Choose this option only with incredible generous intentions, without expecting anything back for it
+  choose this option only with incredible generous intentions, without expecting anything back for it

 I am really thankfull for every support and really appreciate it.